Bitcoin Tutorial for Starters -How to Trade Bitcoin?

 □ Australia: Australia treats Bitcoin both as a good and an asset, and that depends on the transaction situation.

-□ France: France does not recognize Bitcoin as a currency but it is considering money made from Bitcoin a subject to taxation.
+□ France: France does not recognize Bitcoin as a currency but it considers money made from Bitcoin a subject to taxation.

 □ Germany: Germany is treating Bitcoin as private money and imposes a capital tax.
-This tax gets higher if Bitcoins are held less than 1 year.
+This tax gets higher if bitcoin is held for less than 1 year.

-□ Canada: Canada allows the use of Bitcoins but has also stated that it will tax Bitcoins in the future.
+□ Canada: Canada allows the use of Bitcoin but has also stated that it will tax Bitcoin in the future.

-□ Brazil: Brazil imposes a 15% tax on all cryptocurrency transactions above $16,000 USD.
+□ Brazil: Brazil imposes a 15% tax on all cryptocurrency transactions above USD 16,000.

 □ Cyprus: Cyprus is one of the most Bitcoin-friendly countries in the world.